-To Sea rch Click " Control/F " on key boar 1 Year First Middle Last Organization City State/ Country Notes 1939 William А. Taylor Former Head, Bureau of Plant Industry, Department of Agriculture Washington DC For introduction and dissemination of many worthwhile plants formerly unknown to this country.
+To sea rch click "( Control/F" on a PC or " Cmd/Space" on a MAC 0 Year First Middle Last Organization City State/ Country Notes 1939 William А. Taylor Former Head, Bureau of Plant Industry, Department of Agriculture Washington DC For introduction and dissemination of many worthwhile plants formerly unknown to this country.
 1940 William А. Dayton Plant and Forest Ecologist, U.S. Department of Agriculture Washington DC For his forestry work.
 1940 Arthur Herrington Manager, New York Flower Show Madison NJ For his work as manager of the New York Flower Show.
 1940 Alpheus Theodore de La Mare Publisher, The Florists Exchange New York NY For his papers and books on commercial floriculture and horticulture.
 1940 Francis А. Bartlett Founder, Bartlett Tree Expert Company Stamford СТ For his scientific work on tree diseases.
 1941 Gertrude Virginia Armstrong Osterville МА For her garden at "Indian Knoll" Osterville, Massachusetts.
 1941 John Stanley Ames North Easton MA For the introduction of Kurume azaleas.
 1941 Henry Hicks Westbury NY For maintaining a high standard of nursery practice.
 1941 Elizabeth White Whitesbog NJ For propagation and distribution of cultivated blueberries and her work with the American holly.
 1942 Edward Irving Farrington Secretary, Massachusetts Horticultural Society and Editor, Horticulture Magazine.
 East Weymouth MA For long and distinguished service.
 1942 Albert C. Burrage, Jr Boston MA For research in vegetable selection and other work.
-1942 Mrs. Charles E. Riley Cotuit MA For the perfect maintenance of horticultural objects.
+1942 Mrs. Charles E. Riley Cotuit МА For the perfect maintenance of horticultural objects.
 1942 Berkshire Gard en Center Stockbridge MA For its educational work and other activities.
-1943 No Award 1944 Jacob Kingsley Shaw Amherst МА For perfecting a method to identify fruit trees by their leaf characteristics.
+1943 Demonite Suid No Award 1944 Jacob Kingsley Shaw Amherst MA For perfecting a method to identify fruit trees by their leaf characteristics.
 1945 Theresa Van Den Heuvel Cunningham Brookline MA For her horticultural activities, especially her work in preserving the products of war gardens.
-1945 Daniel O'Brien Boston MA For his work as the head of school garden work in Boston.
-1945 945 Waltham Field Station MA For its educational work and its services to commercial and amateur gardeners.
+1945 Daniel O'Brien Boston МА For his work as the head of school garden work in Boston.
+1945 Waltham Field Station Waltham МА For its educational work and its services to commercial and amateur gardeners.
 1946 Albert Francis Blakeslee Smith College Northampton MA For his work as a plant breeder and particularly for his research in the use of Colchicine in plant breeding started at the Carnegie Institute.